Installation

 import { WmButton, WmSelect, WmOption } from '@watermarkinsights/ripple-react';

-As for the core library, the Material Design Icons need to be loaded before using the components.
+As for the core library, the Material Design Icons and Ripple's color tokens need to be loaded before.

 To update, simply run the install command again, specifying the desired version.